imadki/PYTHON/support/00-setup_environment.md

 ```
 *Note don't forget to replace `your_username` and `your_email` with your information.*

-2. Get your copie of the python for finance project.
+2. Get your copie of the python project.
 - Now after you have your own github, you need to do a fork for this project (fork is copying a project to your projects)
 - In the top right of this page press the button `fork` to do a fork for this project.
 - Now you have your own copie of the project which is by the way linked by the original project.